Manar33452/HW2/lab-05.md

 ## Get to know your data

 1. How many observations and how many variables are in the dataset?
 Use inline code to answer this question.
 What does each row represent?
+    Orservation 935 Variables 26 each row reprenst information about a noble winner

 ``` r
 dim(nobel)